 Get to the office, punch in, count down the hours, punch out?
-No, I don’t do any of that, and neither do the 53 million other Americans [PDF] who have eschewed the idea of a traditional career—that’s more than 34 percent of the American workforce.
+I don’t do any of that, and neither do 18 percent of all workers around the globe.
+We choose to work from home instead of pursuing traditional careers thanks to the best freelance jobs available.

-This is the beauty of a freelance job, and there’s no reason why you can’t work this way too.
-It’s not an easy way to live.
-Tax complications and the difficulties of running a solo business can hobble you.
-But it has its perks: you are your own boss, you work your own hours, and you live every day doing what you love.
+There’s no reason why you can’t work this way too.
+It’s not easy, of course.
+Tax complications and running a solo business can hobble you.
+But it has its perks!
+You are your own boss, you work your own hours, and you live every day doing what you love.

-Here are some of the best freelance jobs to pursue right now.
-Also, we have included relevant search tools and sites to help you find those jobs.
+Here are the top freelance jobs out there right now, plus relevant search tools and sites to help you find those jobs.
 Good luck!

 1. Web or Mobile Developer

-But as lucrative as programming can be, keep one thing in mind: working with non-programmers on programming-centric projects (like web and mobile apps) is one of the most frustrating endeavors you’ll ever undertake.
-Be ready to pull out all of your hair as you bounce from one unreasonable client to the next.
+But as lucrative as programming can be, keep one thing in mind: working with non-programmers on programming-centric projects (like web and mobile apps) is often frustrating.
+Be ready to pull out your hair as you bounce from one unreasonable client to the next.